Frequently Asked Questions

 London will also join the global network of cities, all working to a common purpose.
 This will be a major opportunity to share expertise and learning to accelerate progress locally and globally.
 Having a shared vision and strategy for London may also help to galvanise additional funding to support additional HIV efforts.

-Injecting drug use accounted for only a small proportion (2 per cent) of new diagnoses in London.
+Injecting drug use accounted for only a small proportion (<1%) of new diagnoses in London (UKHSA, 2021).

-The number of people newly diagnosed with HIV was highest in the 25-34 year age groups in men and the 35-44 year age groups in women in 2017.
+The number of people newly diagnosed with HIV was highest in the 35-44 year age groups in men and the 25-34 year age groups in women in 2021 (UKHSA, 2021).

-Worryingly, there is still a large proportion – 34 per cent – of Londoners being diagnosed late with HIV.
+Worryingly, there is still a large proportion – 39 per cent – of Londoners being diagnosed late with HIV, a 10% increase since 2019.
 People who are diagnosed late have a tenfold risk of mortality within one year of diagnosis, compared to those diagnosed promptly.
-In London, heterosexuals were more likely to be diagnosed late, and Black Africans were more likely than the white population.
+In London, heterosexuals were more likely to be diagnosed late.

-Healthy London Partnership acts as the host and provides the support to deliver the Fast-Track Cities initiative.
-The International Association of Providers of AIDS Care (IAPAC) provides technical and logistical support to all cities that join the initiative, and works closely with London to provide development support.
+Transformation Partners in Health and Care acts as the host and provides the support to deliver the Fast-Track Cities initiative.
+The International Association of Providers of AIDS Care (IAPAC) provides technical and logistical support to all cities that join the initiative and works closely with London to provide development support.

-London Councils have also extended funding for the London HIV Prevention Programme for a further three years to the value of £3 million.
-This will secure the continuation of the ‘Do It London’ campaign, free condom distribution, an outreach and rapid testing service for men who have sex with men, and online sexual health outreach and advice.
+London Councils have also extended funding for the London HIV Prevention Programme.
+This was to secure the continuation of the ‘Do It London’ campaign, free condom distribution, an outreach and rapid testing service for men who have sex with men, and online sexual health outreach and advice.